 On this auspicious day, Lord Shiva promised to be the protector of the universe, hence blessing everyone with the boon of freedom from all darkness and ignorance.
 Hence, Maha Shivratri is also symbolic of awakening to the divine soul within our own selves.

-Maha Shivaratri 2019 is on March 04 Monday
+Maha Shivaratri 2019 was on March 04 Monday

 When is Shivaratri celebrated?